-Collaborative: Community Benefits shall reflect the input of the host communities and be delivered through partnerships, ensuring that the interests of the respective communities are taken into account.
+Collaborative: Community Benefits shall reflect the Host Communities' and Regional input and be delivered through partnerships, ensuring that the interests of the Region are taken into account.

 Accessible: Community Benefits shall be easy to understand, easily accessible, regularly measured and publicly reported.